MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 Order-to-order links are applied between demand and supply in four ways:

 -   When the planned item uses the reordering policy Order.
--   When using the manufacturing policy Make-to-Order to create multi-level or project-type works orders (producing needed components on the same works order).
+-   When using the manufacturing policy Make-to-Order to create multi-level or project-type production orders (producing needed components on the same production order).
--   When creating works orders for sales orders with the Sales Order Planning feature.
+-   When creating production orders for sales orders with the Sales Order Planning feature.
 -   When assembling an item to a sales order.
 (Assembly Policy is set to Assemble-to-Order.

 In these instances, the planning system will only suggest to order the required quantity.
 Once created, the purchase, production, or assembly order will continue to match the corresponding demand.
 For example, if a sales order is changed in time or quantity, the planning system will suggest that the corresponding supply order is changed accordingly.